jimasp/behave-vsc/README.md

 - Do you have the correct extension [settings](#extension-settings) for your project?
 (See [Q&A](#qa) for information on how to see your effective settings.)

-- Do you have the runParallel setting turned on?
+- Do you have the `runParallel` setting turned on?
 Try turning it off.

 - Check if the problem is in [Known Issues](#known-issues-and-limitations) below

 - Check if the issue has already been reported in github [issues](https://github.com/jimasp/behave-vsc/issues?q=is%3Aissue).

 - Try temporarily disabling other extensions.
+Especially if they relate to behave, gherkin or cucumber.

 - Any extension errors should pop up in a notification window, but you can also look at debug logs and error stacks by enabling `xRay` in the extension settings and using vscode command "Developer: Toggle Developer Tools".

-- The extension is only tested with a few example projects.
+- The extension is only tested with a few [example projects](https://github.com/jimasp/behave-vsc/tree/main/example-projects) .
 It's possible that something specific to your project/setup/environment is not accounted for.
 See [Contributing](CONTRIBUTING.md) for instructions on debugging the extension with your own project.
-(If you debug with your own project, you may also wish to check whether the same issue occurs with one of the example project workspaces.)
+(If you debug with your own project, you may also wish to check whether the same issue occurs with one of the example project workspaces that has a similar structure to your own.)

 ---